shapeshed/jekyll.shapeshed.com/_posts/2008-01-17-realistic_highlights_in_illustrator.md

 ---
 layout: post
 title: Realistic highlights in Illustrator
-excerpt: "A short tutorial on creating realistic highlights in Illustrator using clipping masks.
+description: "A short tutorial on creating realistic highlights in Illustrator using clipping masks.
 The tutorial covers creating a path, adding a gradient and then creating a clipping mask. "
 categories: [Illustrator, Design]
 ---
 ## An example